nguyenbinhanltv/svelte-tetris/README.md

 ## Author: Nguyen Binh An ✍️

 - A young and passionate front-end engineer.
 Working with JavaScript and TypeScript.
-Like photography, running, cooking, and reading books.
+Like photography, cooking, and reading books.

 ## Credits and references